 The focus of my research in this area is on political legitimacy, democracy, and justice.

-I am interested in the question of what, if anything, justifies democratic decision-making and in the relationship between political legitimacy and justice.
+I have written extensively on democratic legitimacy.
+I am interested in the question of what, if anything, justifies democratic decision-making and demoratic decisions and in the relationship between political legitimacy and justice.
 I have published a book on Democratic Legitimacy and I am the author of the Stanford Encyclopedia of Philosophy entry on “Political Legitimacy”.

 I have also written on public health ethics, focusing on the relationship between social justice and health inequalities.
 I have co-edited Public Health, Ethics, and Equity with Sudhir Anand and Amartya Sen.